-- Get the Rectangle tool.
-It's nested with the Shape tools. - In the Tool Options, set the Tool Mode to Shape, the Fill to Solid Color, and the Stroke to None.
-Set the Path Operations to New Layer and the Path Settings to Unconstrained. - On the document, click and drag out a rectangle that's approximately 0.5 inches tall by 3.5 inches wide.
+• Get the Rectangle tool.
+It's nested with the Shape tools.

+- In the Tool Options, the Color Chip should be black.
+Set the Style to None and the Geometry Options to Unconstrained.
+Uncheck From Center and Snap.
+Click on the Create New Shape Layer icon. - On the document, click and drag out a rectangle that's approximately 0.5 inches high by 3.5 inches wide.
 To reposition while dragging, hold down the Space bar.

-- Get the Move tool. - On the document, click and drag the shape closer to the middle of the document. - Get the Rectangle tool. - On the document, click and drag out a rectangle that's approximately 5 inches tall by 0.5 inches wide.
+- If necessary, get the Move tool and then on the document click and drag the shape closer to the middle of the document. - Get the Rectangle tool. - On the document, click and drag out a rectangle that's approximately 5 inches high by 0.5 inches wide.
+To reposition while dragging, hold down the Space bar.